 Captain Goblinbeard removes the pipe from between his teeth and holds it up.

-“Yarr, Miss Bones,” the Captain answers.
+“Yarr, Miss Hawkins,” the Captain answers.
 “I don’t yet be smokin’ a pipe.
 I’ve just been discernin’ that carryin’ this very pipe might well add a touch of distinguishment to me appearance, makin’ me seem what rather more dignified and serious, as what befits a pirate Captain o’ me reputation.”

 “I see,” Billie mutters.